contentstack/cli/packages/contentstack-audit/README.md

   -d, --data-dir=<value>  Path where the data is stored.
   --columns=<value>       only show provided columns (comma-separated) --copy-dir              Create backup from the original data.
-  --copy-path=<value>     Provide the path to backup the copied data.
+  --copy-path=<value>     Provide the path to store the copied data.
   --csv                   output is csv format [alias: --output=csv] --filter=<value>        filter property by partial string matching, ex: name=foo --modules=<option>...
 Provide the list of modules to be audited.